bubububuinen/Chat-app/README.md

 2. Build the project "master/ClientDesktopUI"
 3. Build the installer project "master/ClientDesktopUISetup" (Requires Visual studio installer projects extension to be installed)
-4. Run the setup and install the chat application on all the client computers
+4. Run the setup and install the chat application on all the client computers More info: Copyright @bubububuinen.
+You are not allowed to directly copy, download or modify the software to profit money or any other currency in any way whatsoever, usage for chatting or education is allowed.
+The software DOES NOT save your messages.